Housing Options Project

 - Assist with affordability by allowing more units and smaller units in existing neighborhoods.

 The project consists of four phases.
 The first phase began in July 2018.
-The fourth phase is anticipated to end by Winter 2021.
+The fourth phase is anticipated to end by Summer 2022.
 Public engagement is ongoing, but will be modified in light of the COVID-19 public health emergency and social distancing guidelines.
 Below is more information about each phase: